Tampa White Collar Crime Lawyers

 Criminal Charges for Business & Financial Offenses

 White collar crime refers to nonviolent, financially motivated crimes.
-Many white collar crimes and fraudulent schemes are committed by “white collar” professionals or by people who work for a government agency, but not all of them.
+Many white collar crimes and fraudulent schemes are committed by "white collar" professionals or by people who work for a government agency, but not all of them.
 Some of the people who commit white collar crimes, such as counterfeiting or identity theft, do not wear a suit and tie to work as the term implies.
+Still, white collar charges are often brought against certain kinds of defendants.

-White collar crimes are often committed by:
+White collar charges are often brought against:

 - Doctors (insurance fraud)